Yasien99/Sampling-Theory-Illustrator/README.md

 ## About

-> desktop application using pyqt5
+> desktop application using pyqt5 for illustrating how the sample theory work, applying Nyquist sampling and it can also generate signals with various freq, amplitude ,phase and sum them up to make a new signal.

 ### Running